pythonwithalex/Spring2015/README.md

-PWP
-===
-This is a dummy README for Programming With Python class code.
-I may add more to it in the future.
+This is a repository for the

+  assignments
+  exercises
+  revisions
+  notes
+  library functions

+that we produce in the Programming With Python course.
+The 'lib' folder has the library functions.
+Everything else is grouped by week.
+I have some catching up to do with getting the previous weeks up here.
+You can find those on the website, http://www.pythonwithalex.com.